 - Count the stock in its existing location.
 If it is being moved to a different location, count once before moving, and once after.

 - Use current data.
-Do not count products that have been ordered but need to be shipped.
+Do not count products that customers have already ordered from you and are awaiting shipping.

 - Integrate all data into an inventory management system.
 From then on, the system adjusts the inventory based on orders.